F/O Fenella Frances Dora Boyle1

 Robin Halliday Macartney is the son of Sir George Macartney.1 He married F/O Fenella Frances Dora Boyle, daughter of Hon.
 Alan Reginald Boyle and Isabel Julia Hull, on 10 September 1954.1

-Robin Halliday Macartney was invested as a Fellow, Royal Institute of British Architects (F.R.I.B.A.).1
+He was appointed Fellow, Royal Institute of British Architects (F.R.I.B.A.)1

 Citations